stratisproject/StratisBitcoinFullNode/Documentation/Features/SmartContracts/Contract_whitelisting.md

 Whitelisted contracts should only be enabled on a node using `.UseSmartContractPoAConsensus()`.
 The node will fail to run correctly if this is not true.

 ## Important architectural details

 ### Hashing algorithm
-The hashing algorithm used is Keccak256.
+Keccak256 is used to hash contract bytecode.
 This can be changed by defining a different implementation of `IContractCodeHashingStrategy`.
 Hashes must be 32 bytes wide.

 ### Use of full validation rule
 Enabling contract whitelisting adds a new full-validation consensus rule `AllowedCodeHashLogic`.
 This rule must be full-validation due to the whitelisted hashes repository also being updated in a FV rule.
 Consider the following scenario if it were a partial validation rule: a node permitted a contract deployment in block 10.
 The consensus tip is at 2 and at 5 the hash is removed.
 After block 5 + max reorg (1 for this example) it will no longer be a valid contract deployment tx due to the code hash being removed from the whitelist.